MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app.md

 ---
-title: Create and manage flows from the Power Automate App in Teams | Microsoft Docs
+title: Install the Power Automate App in Microsoft Teams | Microsoft Docs
-description: Learn how to create a create and manage flows using the Power Automate app in Microsoft Teams
+description: Learn how to install the Power Automate app in Microsoft Teams.
 services: ''
 suite: flow
 documentationcenter: na